QUARK-framework/QUARK/docs/developer.rst

 Adding a new Mapping
 ^^^^^^^^^^^^^^^^^^^^

-As mappings depend highly on the application, you nearly ways need to implement a mapping for an application.
+As mappings depend highly on the application, you nearly always need to implement a mapping for an application.

 Mandatory:
     - :code:`map(self, problem, config)`: Maps the given problem into a specific format a solver can work with.
 E.g. graph to QUBO.